 By earning an undergraduate degree with a broad liberal arts background, you’ll prepare yourself to analyze and explore legal issues in your pursuit of becoming a lawyer.
-Pre-law is not a major, but by working with an academic advisor to develop a specialized plan of study in conjunction any other undergraduate major, you can lay a solid groundwork for your education in law.
+You will work with an academic advisor to develop a specialized plan of study in conjunction any other undergraduate major, or you can major in Philosophy: Pre-Law concentration.

 While there are no specific prerequisite classes to be admitted to law school, there are classes available at UND to help you develop the skills needed to be a successful lawyer.
 You'll work with an academic advisor to help develop your individual plan of study.
 Choose classes from the following areas: